-"I guess this is good-bye," Tas said, slowly extending hid small hand.
+"I guess this is good-bye," Tas said, slowly extending his small hand.

 "It is?"
 Fizban looked amazed" "Am I going somewhere?
-I one told rne".
-I'm not packed-'
+No one told me.
+I'm not packed-"

-"I'm going somewhere;' Tas said patiently, "with Laur We're taking the lances and-oh, I don't think I'm supposed the telling anyone;' he added, embarrassed.
+"I'm going somewhere," Tas said patiently, "with Laur.
+We're taking the lances and-oh, I don't think I'm supposed to be telling anyone," he added, embarrassed.

 "Don't worry.
-Mum's the word.'
-Fizban said in a ho. whisper that carried clearly through the crowded room.
+Mum's the word."
+Fizban said in a ho whisper that carried clearly through the crowded room.
 "You love Palanthas.
 Beautiful city.
 Give Sturm my regards. and Tasslehoff"-the old magician looked at him shrewdly, "you did the right thing, my boy!"

 "I did?"
 Tas said hopefully.
-"I'm glad:" He hesitated. ", w dered . . . about what you said-the dark path.
+"I'm glad."
+He hesitated.
+"I, wodered . . . about what you said-the dark path.
 Did I-?"

 Fizban's face grew grave as he gripped Tas firmly an shoulder.
-'I'm afraid so.
-But you have the courage to wailk'
+"I'm afraid so.
+But you have the courage to walk."

-"I hope so; Tas said with a small sigh.
-"Well, good- bge. be back.
-Just as soon as the mar's over."
+"I hope so," Tas said with a small sigh.
+"Well, good-bye.
+I'll be back.
+Just as soon as the war's over."

-"Oh, I probably won't be there;' Fizban said, shaking I-~s so violenay his hat slid off.
-"Soon as the new weapon"s fected, I'll be leaving for-" he paused.
-"Where was that I supposed to gc?
+"Oh, I probably won't be there," Fizban said, shaking his head so violently his hat slid off.
+"Soon as the new weapon's perfected, I'll be leaving for-" he paused.
+"Where was that I supposed to go?
 I can't seem to recall.
 But don't worry.

-meet again.
-At least you're not leaving me buried under a

-of chicken feathers!" he muttered, searching for his hat,. '
+We'll meet again.
+At least you're not leaving me buried under a pile of chicken feathers!" he muttered, searching for his hat."